As-Needed Home and Community Supports

 Mosaic provides transportation for medical appointments, emergency medical needs or non-medical transportation to and from community activities or employment to foster greater independence for the people we serve.

-Children under age 18 receive services to help develop and maintain the skills needed to manage behavior, live independently and interact socially in ways that build satisfying relationships with peers and make appropriate use of community services and resources.
+Children under age 18 receive services to help develop and maintain the skills needed to live independently and interact socially in ways that build satisfying relationships with peers and make appropriate use of community services and resources.

 Personalized, formal education in accessible settings that addresses a person’s needs and involves planned and monitored procedures, and adapted equipment and materials.